evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ## Interior

+The Chevrolet Silverado EV 4WT boasts a driver-centric interior, enhancing the cockpit feel with medium-quality materials used throughout.
+It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.

 ### Seats

 The Chevrolet Silverado EV 4WT accommodates five passengers with two front seats and a three-seat bench in the rear.